 Find the full printable recipe with specific measurements below.

-- Fat: Olive oil helps to keep the meat nice and moist as well as distribute the seasoning coating the meat evenly.
+- Fat: Olive oil helps keep the meat moist and evenly coated in flavor.

 How to Make Carne Asada Marinade

-- Pat dry and season the meat.
-Remove the steak and discard the marinade.
-Pat the meat dry with a paper towel and season both sides with salt and pepper.
+- Pat dry and season: Discard the marinade and pat the meat dry.
+Season both sides with salt and pepper.

 Marinating Tips